Phidica/sublime-fish/CONTRIBUTING.md

 Developing
 ==========

-- Check there are no silent errors in the console (``ctrl+` ``) after conversion from YAML-tmLanguage to tmLanguage, especially from "comment" elements being where they aren't actually allowed.
+- (ST2 development only) Check there are no silent errors in the console (``ctrl+` ``) after conversion from YAML-tmLanguage to tmLanguage, especially from "comment" elements being where they aren't actually allowed.

+- (ST2 development only) Check syntax test file doesn't crash in ST2 (caused by infinite recursion in the old regex engine).

 - Check all syntax tests pass.

-- Check syntax test file doesn't crash in ST2 (caused by infinite recursion in the old regex engine)

 - Check all commit messages pass basic gitlint tests.